How Does E-waste Affect the Environment?

 - Rapid growth of electronic products on the market.

-- Regular technological upgrades that make products obsolete faster.
+- Frequent technology upgrades make products obsolete faster.

 Why Should We Care About E-waste?